Best Youth Recurve Bows Tested And Reviewed

 What is the best bow for an 8 year old?

-Because of its small size and available draw weights as low as 12 pounds, I also recommend the SAS Spirit Jr for eight-year-olds.
+The best bow for an 8 year old is the Bear Archery Little Bear 48" Traditional Recurve Bow for Youth.
 Just make sure you keep their strength and development in mind and get a draw weight on the lower end of the range.

 Can a 7 year old do archery?